 There was also an accusation, although disagreed with, that an elder who was questioned about Jackson’s responsibilities on the governing body purposely misled the inquiry so that Jackson would not be summoned:

 An elder also apparently testified that the elders tell families that they have the right to call the police in cases of child molestation, but it was then pointed out to him that their actual instructions are to do this if they are asked.
-The elder tried to weasel out of the question by saying that the printed information was incomplete but could not show any printed instructions that backed up his own words:
+The elder tried to weasel out of the question by saying that the printed information was incomplete, but he could not show any printed instructions that backed up his own words.

 These are a lot of half-truths and outright lies from a religion that says it follows the bible and that disfellowships and shuns members who are caught lying.

 NOT A SAFE PLACE

 During the inquiry, it was repeatedly put to the elders that their practices, including those of:

 - having the victims confront their abusers without any support